rashti-alireza/EIDdataReader/readme.txt

 INCS += -I/home/alireza/Workstation/Elliptica_ID_Reader/include/
 SPECIALLIBS += -L/home/alireza/Workstation/Elliptica_ID_Reader/lib/ -lelliptica_id_reader

-## SBH and NSNS sections have not tested!
+## NOTEs and TODOs:

-## does it call interpolator again, after restarting bam from a checkpoint?
+. the latest commit has not been tested for SBH and NSNS sections.

+. for now, one can use the version v1.1 for SBH.